 “Because we’re so different, that’s why we work,” Blank said.
 “I have strength in negotiations that [Willa] doesn’t have, but when it comes to curating a beautiful workshop event, that’s where she shines.
 We couldn’t do it if we were the same person.”

-Family and friend business partnerships don’t have to last forever, and the end doesn’t have to be dramatic.
+Family and friend business partnerships don't always last forever.
+If it's truly no longer working, be honest with your partner--and know that the end doesn’t have to be dramatic.